 Picture of the Day

-Today’s picture falls into the final category.
-Let me explain.
-I’m trying out several long distance focal length shots to highlight the yellow boat against the blue pedalos framed by the two tone green of the overhanging trees in the foreground and the trees in the background.
-But I felt there was something missing in the final composition so I took some with geese in the foreground, but that didn’t quite work and echoed a shot I’d taken earlier in the day.
+I’m trying out several long distance focal length shots: to highlight the yellow boat against the blue pedalos, and to show how they’re framed by the two tone greens of the overhanging trees in the foreground and the trees in the background.
+But I felt there was something missing in the final composition so I took some with geese in the foreground, but that didn’t quite work either.

-Then, whilst I was kneeling and getting wet, there was a teenage lad cycling in the foreground and I kept waiting for him to get out of the shot, but he suddenly appeared with a stick in his hand as if he is fishing, and as he appeared I snatched a few shots in case he didn’t return.
-And as I caught this one, I knew it was just right as he brought a life element on the edge of the shot to help balance the otherwise stillness of the picture.
+Then, whilst I was kneeling and getting wet, there was a teenage lad cycling in the foreground.
+I waited for him to get out of the shot, but he suddenly appeared with a stick in his hand as if he was fishing.
+And as he appeared I snatched a few shots in case he didn’t return.
+I knew it was just right as he brought a human element to the shot, and thereby helping to balance the otherwise stillness of the picture.

 Settings: Camera – Canon EOS 200D; Aperture – ƒ5.6; Shutter Speed – 1/800; Focal Length – 230mm (75-300mm zoom); Film Speed – ISO640; Google Photo Filter – Alpaca